 Dylan believes that the best results are achieved through a personalized approach based on a solid understanding of each client’s unique situation.
 Whether in settlement negotiations, mediations, or in the courtroom at trial, Dylan is a tenacious advocate on behalf of his clients.

 Dylan is grateful to have grown up in the beautiful Comox Valley.
 Outside of the office, he enjoys snowboarding, swimming in the local rivers, scuba diving, and exploring the islands of the Salish Sea.
-He and his wife Laura are the proud parents of two children, Eva and Judah.
+He and his wife Laura are the proud parents of two children.

 Cases of Note